hanami/guides/content/v2.2/database/relations.md

 - `relations.languages`
 - `relations.publishers`

-Although you can inject these relations into your business objects, you will seldom need to do this because Hanami Repositories will already have access to all of them.
+Although you can inject these relations into your business objects, you will seldom need to do this because Hanami Repos will already have access to all of them.

 ## Schema